csb1g11/defuse-code-dojo/README.md

 - If you cut a red cable you have to cut a green one
 - If you cut a black cable it is not allowed to cut a white, green or orange one
 - If you cut a orange cable you should cut a red or black one
-- If you cut a green one you have to cut a orange or white one
+- If you cut a green one you have to cut an orange or white one
 - If you cut a purple cable you can't cut a purple, green, orange or white cable

 - For each input, you should print out whether the bomb exploded or was safely defused